akshaybaburaj/Student-Management-System/README.md

 # Student-Management-System
-This is a Desktop Application Specifically designed to serve the purpose of Student Management in Educational Institutions
+This is a Desktop Application Specifically designed to serve the purpose of Student Management in Educational Institutions.
+Deveoped in NetBeans 8.2 with Java and MS SQL SERVER is used in the Database Part.